MarcusFunt/Mri-analysis/README.md

 # MRI Auto-Report (Normal vs Abnormal)

 This repository implements a minimal end-to-end pipeline for generating a radiology report from an uploaded brain MRI study.
-It follows the architecture specified in the project brief:
+It now features a small local Python GUI for interacting with the system.

-* **UI (React)** – single page app for uploading a study and displaying the result.
+* **Local GUI (Tkinter)** – desktop app for uploading a study and displaying the result.
 * **Gateway (FastAPI)** – orchestrates upload, analysis and packaging of DICOM SR/SEG outputs.
 * **Agent Service** – wraps the MONAI Radiology Agent Framework and VILA-M3 to draft the report and coordinate expert tools.
 * **Expert Hub** – microservice hosting segmentation models such as BraTS.

+The abnormality volume threshold can be customized via the `ABNORMAL_THRESHOLD_CC` environment variable shared by the gateway and agent.

 A `docker-compose` file is provided to launch all services together.
 Each job's artifacts are stored under `/data/jobs/<job_id>/` on the gateway container.